WickedGhost/avinor_flight_data/README.md

 ## Notes

 - Times from the API are UTC (ISO 8601).
-The card displays them as-is.
+The card converts and displays local time.
 - Avinor recommends polling every 3 minutes and caching on your side; this integration follows that guidance.
 - If the airport list cannot be fetched during setup, a small built-in fallback list (OSL, BGO, TRD, SVG) is used.